 Anne Frank Exhibit - The exhibit promotes the legacy of Anne Frank’s message which is that even a small number of people can bring about great changes when they embrace tolerance, promote diversity, and persist in seeing the goodness in humanity.

-Marietta Fire Museum - See fire trucks and memorabilia at the fire museum in Marietta.
-There are two floors of interesting paraphernalia.
-Call ahead for to schedule group tours.
+Marietta Fire Museum - See fire trucks and memorabilia at the Fire Museum in Marietta.
+There are two floors of interesting paraphernalia, including a collection of antique fire apparatus, tools, and gear dating back to 1854.
+Call ahead to schedule group tours.

 Kennesaw Mountain National Battlefield Park - Seventeen miles of interpretive trails, monuments and a museum help visitors understand the Battle of Atlanta during the Civil War.
 If you have kids, try the Jr Ranger program.

-Dunwoody Nature Center - We usually start at the treehouse, then make our rounds along the board walk.
+Dunwoody Nature Center - We usually start at the treehouse, then make our rounds along the boardwalk.
 We’ll play at the playground and finish up that trail, which ends back at the creek.
+(The playground here is really, really great!)

 Newman Wetlands Center - I encourage you to go early in the morning to enjoy the birds and turtles and fish before the day gets hot.
 The visitor center has several great displays, and there is a half-mile boardwalk around the pond.

 Noah’s Ark - Noah’s Ark is an animal rehab location south of the city.
-Admission is free to see all sorts of animals (including the famous Bear and Tiger that live together,) but consider a donation while you are there.
+Admission is free to see all sorts of animals (including the famous Bear and Tiger that live together), but consider a donation while you're there.

 Sandy Springs Playable Art Park - Enjoy six art installations, all for kids to play on and crawl over.
 One is a swing set; the rest are primarily for climbing, sliding, and having fun.